Welcome to the second chapter of this Shift Guidebook® on Strategic Narrative.

 The makeup retailer Sephora is a good example of how a company can evolve its purpose.

-- Then it changed its mission to lead a movement for "Transforming Beauty"
+Then it changed its mission to lead a movement for "Transforming Beauty" (a purpose FOR).

 Many companies known for their values and purpose do not actually have a purpose WITH.
 They tend to hoard their purpose, keeping them stuck at a purpose FOR.
 Starbucks, for example, has a purpose to “inspire the human spirit,” but Starbucks does little to help customers inspire the human spirit in each other.
 You might say that only the baristas get to “wear the shirt.”